Genetically Modified Foods & Why They Can be Harmful | Amoils.comtweet

 Monsanto is the most well known of the biotech companies concerned with GMOs, having single handedly made the USA the world’s biggest producer of GM foods, pesticides and herbicides.
 Founded in 1901, their manufacturing record includes industrial chemicals (such as sulphuric acid), plastics and synthetics as well as saccharin, a carcinogenic artificial sweetener.
 They have also produced or granted production licenses for most of the world’s toxic PCBs which are now mostly banned worldwide.

-It is exceedingly difficult to stay sitting on the fence when you are writing a blog post about this subject!
+It is exceedingly difficult to stay sitting on the fence when you are writing about this subject!